 - Tablet-based point of sale systems continue to be on the rise.
 Many B2B companies are leaving desktops to use tablets for a variety of tasks.
 Inventory replenishment and order management done at the touch of a finger.
 But, most of these tasks are situation-specific.
 A user is checking specific orders or looking into a customer inquiry.
 Reporting and analytics can wait for “office time”.
 So, the investment into making such features work on tablet devices isn’t justified.

-At Atlantic BT, we have a dedicated team of certified Magento developers, marketers, and designers to create your eCommerce platform.
+At Atlantic BT, we have a dedicated team of certified Magento, (now Adobe Commerce) developers, marketers, and designers to create your eCommerce platform.
 As an end-to-end cybersecurity partner, we provide secure hosting, application security, and contingency plans to keep your platform safe.
 To get started reach out to us anytime!